 … Please maintain your connection with the Humanist movement through membership of the HSV.
 And if you know of anyone who could be interested in joining us, please let us know their contact details.
 Even if they don’t want to become a member they may be interested in receiving regular material via E-mail.

-a) The single page, Amsterdam Declaration 2002.
-Available on request from HSV or Google IHEU.
+The single page, Amsterdam Declaration 2002.
+Available on request from HSV or search in a web browser for “IHEU”.

-b) Introductory books: Humanism for inquiring minds by Barbara Smoker, and Humanism: an introduction by Jim Herrick.
+Introductory books: Humanism for Inquiring Minds by Barbara Smoker, and Humanism: An introduction by Jim Herrick.
 Both in HSV library.